EtienneCmb/tensorpac/docs/source/index.rst

 What's new?
 ***********

-* New in version v0.4
+* New in version v0.5.1

+    * Compute and plot preferred-phase
     * Bug fixing

 Todo list